3-Day Isle of Skye, Inverness & Highlands

 Enjoy lunch in the picturesque harbour town of Portree, the largest town on Skye.
 It has interesting pubs, restaurants and bakeries for you to try Fish and Chips (and other local foods) to give you enough energy for an afternoon exploring the rest of the island.

 We explore the dramatic Trotternish Peninsula, with iconic rock formations which have made this area the perfect backdrop for recent movies such as B.F.G, Prometheus and Stardust.
-Highlights this afternoon will include the Old Man of Storr, Trotternish Waterfalls, Kilt Rock, The Quiraing and Uig.
+Highlights this afternoon may include the Old Man of Storr, Trotternish Waterfalls, Kilt Rock, The Quiraing and Uig.

 Having explored Skye, we head back towards the mainland, arriving at Eilean Donan Castle, which is thought to be the most beautiful castle in Scotland!
 Built upon a rocky island at the head of three Sea Lochs (similar to Fjords), you will be struck by the romance of this iconic Scottish landmark and the beautiful mountains and lakes that surrounds it.
-Frequently used in films, (‘Highlander‘ and ‘Made of Honor‘, amongst others), is it a ‘must-see’ whilst in Scotland.
-You’ll have the option of taking a tour of this beautiful Scottish landmark, before we return to Inverness at the end of Day 2.
+Grab that ‘money-shot’ photograph before we return to Inverness at the end of Day 2 approx. 8pm.

 ***If you prefer, you have the option of a ‘free day’ in Inverness on day 2, where you can explore the city further, take a boat cruise on Loch Ness, visit attractions or do some souvenir shopping.
 Just let your Tour Guide know if you’d prefer to explore Inverness alone on Day 2***